hexparrot/mineos-node/README.md

 Installation
 ------------

-MineOS is distributed (right now) through github and downloads its dependencies with npm.
+MineOS is distributed through github and downloads its dependencies with npm.

 MineOS requires root-privileges, as the authentication relies on the underlying system's /etc/shadow.